ethereum/consensus-specs/specs/_features/eip7805/validator.md

 ## Introduction

-This document represents the changes to be made in the code of an "honest validator" to implement FOCIL.
+This document represents the changes to be made in the code of an "honest validator" to implement EIP-7805.

 ## Prerequisites

 This document is an extension of the [Electra -- Honest Validator](../../electra/validator.md) guide.
 All behaviors and definitions defined in this document, and documents it extends, carry over unless explicitly noted or overridden.

-All terminology, constants, functions, and protocol mechanics defined in the updated Beacon Chain doc of [FOCIL](./beacon-chain.md) are requisite for this document and used throughout.
+All terminology, constants, functions, and protocol mechanics defined in the updated Beacon Chain doc of [EIP-7805](./beacon-chain.md) are requisite for this document and used throughout.
 Please see related Beacon Chain doc before continuing and use them as a reference throughout.

 ### Time parameters